phoenixframework/phoenix_live_view/guides/server/security-model.md

-In a regular web application, once a user is authenticated, either by entering their email and password or by using a third-party service (such as Google, Twitter, or Facebook), a token identifying the user is stored in the session, which is a Cookie (a key-value pair) stored in the user's browser.
+In a regular web application, once a user is authenticated, either by entering their email and password or by using a third-party service (such as Google, Twitter, or Facebook), a token identifying the user is stored as a session cookie (a key-value pair) in the user's browser.

 Every time there is a request, we read the value from the session, and, if valid, we fetch the user stored in the session from the database.
 The session